 Mason jar and flask with pouring spout.

-Now that you know about the basics of this chocolate syrup, have a look below for the complete recipe:
+Now that you know about the basics of this chocolate syrup, here’s how to make chocolate syrup for coffee at home:

 Yield: 12 servings